Risenio/Auto-Bank/README.md

     - ?
 It have banked all the way until full page and continued in next page.
     - ?
 It have banked same item in 2 different pages.
       - A: Its impossible, script will never bank an item in different page, even if page is full.
 (Make sure you don't already have that item in different pages, aka see duplication log).
+    - ?
+It moved my items from pocket/inventory to other pockets or to inventory.
+      - A: Its client behaviour, works only for ¹stacked items.
+If a stacked item has more amount in slot than the other slot, and you banked it; the less amount one will be moved from the 'other slot' to get in place of the banked one. ¹Unstacked items are unaffected.

 ## Proof of concept
   <details>